Esquiafo/Astro-Solid/README.md

     - ## client:only="svelte"
         - #### This value indicates that the content inside the tag should only be rendered and hydrated on the client-side, and should not be included in the server-side rendered HTML.

-- # Configuracion
+- # Configuration
     - ### tsconfig.json:
-    For TypeScript, set your tsconfig.json to handle Solid's JSX:
+    #### For TypeScript, set your tsconfig.json to handle Solid's JSX:

             "compilerOptions": {
             "jsx": "preserve",